 It took four years, from planning to construction, before the South African Jewish Museum was officially opened by Nelson Mandela in December 2000.
 Situated along “Museum Mile” in central Cape Town, the museum welcomes visitors with its bold architectural design, interactive multimedia displays and detailed accounts of South African Jewish history.

 The museum is interactive and hi-tech, and uses different media to present highlights of South African Jewish history.
-On view are rare Judaica, video footage of early South African Jewish settlers Barney Barnato and Max Rose, and a documentary about Nelson Mandela that is screened all day.
+On view are rare Judaica, video footage of early South African Jewish settlers Barney Barnato and Max Rose, and an award winning documentary about Nelson Mandela – A Righteous Man, that is screened all day.

 The South African Jewish Museum serves an education, information and dialogue function that is complemented by its many exhibitions and cultural programmes.

 The entrance to the museum is situated in the Old Synagogue.
 It is open from Sundays to Thursdays from 10h00-17h00 and on Fridays from 10h00-14h00.
 It is closed on Saturdays and Jewish holidays, but remains open on public holidays.
-Admission costs R50 for adults, R35 for South African pensioners, R20 for learners up to age 20 and R15 for school children.
+Admission costs R40 for adults, R25 for pensioners, Students under the age of 16 FREE.
 Groups are offered special rates by prior arrangement.

 This cultural village aims to remind us of our origin and serves as the reservoir for African knowledge pertaining to nature and traditions, giving us an opportunity to celebrate who we are through music (wonderful sounds from live bands) or from its’ distinct fineness of cuisine, topped up with African (local) arts and crafts.